Alonzo Herndon: Career

 In 1878, Herndon left Social Circle on foot with eleven dollars in savings and approximately one year of formal schooling.
-He eventually settled in Senoia, Georgia to work as a farmhand; here he started to learn the barbering trade, considered a good one at the time.
-Many white men used African-American barbers in these years.
-Later, Herndon opened up his first barbershop in Jonesboro, Georgia.
+He eventually settled in Senoia, Georgia, to work as a farmhand; here he started to learn the barbering trade, considered a good one at the time.
+Many white men have used African-American barbers in recent years.
+Later, Herndon—known familiarly by the name "Lon"—opened up his first barbershop in Jonesboro, Georgia.
 His barbering business thrived, and he expanded it over the years.
 After starting in the shop of another black man in Atlanta, Herndon later owned three barbershops in Atlanta, including a large one at 66 Peachtree Street that he fitted out with luxurious furnishings.
 Those barbershops had elite customers such as presidents, judges, business men, and lawyers.
 One of his large, refined, barbershops serving white customers was damaged by white rioters during the 1906 Atlanta race riot.

 Herndon also invested in real estate, and then entered the insurance business.
 He began by buying a failing mutual aid association in 1905, when the state of Georgia increased capital requirements for such businesses.
 He had been approached by a couple of ministers in the community to acquire the company as something for the black community.
 He incorporated it as the Atlanta Mutual Insurance Association.
 By 1916, the Association was reorganized as a stock company capitalized at $25,000, most of which Herndon bought.
 In 1922, the company was reorganized as Atlanta Life Insurance Company, and became one of five African-American insurance companies at the time to achieve legal reserve status.
 Atlanta Life's business thrived, and they expanded their business into Florida, Kansas, Kentucky, Missouri, Tennessee, and Texas.

 Through his enterprises, Herndon became Atlanta's first black millionaire.
 Herndon was featured in The Crisis Magazine's “Men of the Month” in March 1921.
 The article emphasizes his competence and success as a businessman.

 Personal life and legacy

 In 1893, Herndon married Adrienne Elizabeth McNeil, a professor at Atlanta University who helped him gain an education and refinement.
 They had one son together, Norris B. Herndon.
 After Adrienne died in 1910, Herndon married Jessie Gillespie of Chicago.
 His son Norris attended Atlanta University and Harvard Business School before entering his father's company full time.
 Herndon and his family attended the First Congregational Church in Atlanta.
 It had been closely associated with supporting Clark University and other AMA schools.
-Herndon died in Atlanta on July 21, 1927 at the age of 69.
+Herndon died in Atlanta on July 21, 1927, at the age of 69 and was honored by his fraternity, Alpha Phi Alpha.
 His son, Norris B. Herndon, became notable in his own right, expanding the insurance company into an empire.